tobyweston/blog/source/_posts/2012-06-10-http-simple.md

 sidebar: false
 ---

 Apache's HTTP client libraries (version 4.x has a very different API than 3.x) are fairly involved to configure and require a lot of boilerplate code.
 Making a simple HTTP GET request usually ends up with way too many lines of code.
-The Java [simple-http](https://github.com/tobyweston/simple-http) library offers a simpler API, sensible defaults and one line requests.
+Working with HTTP should be simple, so I've been working on a library offering a straight forward API with sensible defaults.
+Typically, you'll make HTTP requests with just one line of code.

 {% codeblock lang:java %}
 HttpResponse response = anApacheClient().get(new URL("http://baddotrobot.com"));